By Melanie Guadalupe

 A study by Algoe, Haidt & Gable in 2008 focused on attuning people to the thoughtfulness of others.
 They refer to it as the Find, Remind and Bind theory.
 It involves finding quality relationships, which reminds us of social goodness, resulting in binding relationships or a long-term bond.

 In my case, finding a community of like-minded enthusiasts to cement quality relationships was another major gateway to feeling thankful despite adversity.
 Our Spinning® community is connected, passionate and global.
 This was completely evident during the COVID-19 pandemic.
 I was reminded, in times of challenge, of the goodness of the relationships within the Spinning® family and how our support for each other and joint passion for the program binds us across the globe.
 It provided the social glue necessary to persevere, and for that, I’m truly thankful.

 In conclusion, I call you to action.
 I encourage you to think of your own challenges and how Spinning® may have helped you navigate through tough times.
 Take the time to express gratitude to the members of your class and wider community, which will help create the long-lasting bonds that we all seek.

 One way I found to do this was by creating a Spinning® profile.
-My “Freedom” profile -- available in December -- was born from my gratitude for Spinning®.
+My “Freedom” profile was born from my gratitude for Spinning®.
 It is centered around freedom to ride based on how one feels in the present moment.
 It can change each time anyone rides the profile.
 But it also highlights the beauty of what we do; freedom of movement, progression, cadence, intensity, power output, or terrain.
 Each of us is an individual, valued and not judged, on or off the bike.